UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson04/lambda.rst

         >>> (lambda x, y: x + y)(2, 3)
         5

-| In this case python defines the anonymous function, calls it with the
+| In this case, Python defines the anonymous function, calls it with the
   supplied arguments and prints the result, but this feels like we're using the python interpreter as little more than a calculator; we are not writing useful code.
-Indeed simply entering '2 + 3' in the interpreter provides the same result with a lot less typing.
+Indeed, simply entering '2 + 3' in the interpreter provides the same result with a lot less typing.
 So what's the point?
 Where are lambdas useful?
 | Lambdas are only useful within larger code constructs --- specifically